Whoaa512/starred/README.md

 - [saurabh0719/jett](https://github.com/saurabh0719/jett) - Jett is a lightweight micro-framework for building Go HTTP services.
 Built on top of HttpRouter, enables subrouting and flexible addition of middleware at any level  :rocket:
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - A cloud-native vector database, storage for next generation AI applications
 - [jetify-com/devbox](https://github.com/jetify-com/devbox) - Instant, easy, and predictable development environments
-- [loopholelabs/frpc-go](https://github.com/loopholelabs/frpc-go) - fRPC-go is a lightweight, fast, and secure RPC framework implemented for Go that uses Frisbee under the hood
 - [coroot/coroot](https://github.com/coroot/coroot) - Coroot is an open-source APM & Observability tool, a DataDog and NewRelic alternative 📊, 🖥️, 👉.
 Powered by eBPF for rapid insights into system performance.
 Monitor, analyze, and optimize your infrastr
 - [maxpert/marmot](https://github.com/maxpert/marmot) - A distributed SQLite replicator built on top of NATS
 - [zalando/postgres-operator](https://github.com/zalando/postgres-operator) - Postgres operator creates and manages PostgreSQL clusters running in Kubernetes